State Historical Society awards historic preservation grants

 PIERRE--Historic preservation projects in Dell Rapids, Esmond, Faith, Huron, Sisseton and Yankton recently received matching grants from the South Dakota State Historical Society, as announced by Jay D. Vogt, director of the Society.

-“This is the 17th year for this historic preservation grants program,” said Jay D. Vogt, director of the society.
-“In 2013 we awarded over $126,700 between 11 projects which will result in a total public-private investment of over $473,300.
+“This is the 15th year for this historic preservation grants program,” Vogt said.
+“In 2011 we awarded approximately $122,000 between 10 projects which will result in a total public-private investment of over $299,000.
 This program is designed to encourage restoration or rehabilitation of historic properties and is one more way we can promote and protect our history and culture.”